Mobile-Telematics/TelematicsApp-Android/README.md

 Our goal is to provide your users with a user-friendly interface to get the best user experience.
 We suggest you use 2 (two) dashboards with Scoring and user Statistics data in your application.
 To get the first data, the user usually needs to drive a short distance.
 We set this parameter in the configuration file `AppConfig.kt` in parameter const val DASHBOARD_DISTANCE_LIMIT = "10" //measured in km

+## Leaderboard screen

+We provide you with the ability to create user ratings based on their trips.
+All this is displayed and relied on in the Leaderboard section of our Telematics App.
+There are 9 different leaderboards in total:

+- Acceleration = 1
+- Deceleration = 2
+- Distraction = 3
+- Speeding = 4
+- Turn = 5
+- RateOverall = 6
+- Distance = 7
+- Trips = 8
+- Duration = 9

+All types are presented in the Telematics App and you can understand which of these options for user ratings you need.

+>Remember!
+It takes a little time to create a Leaderboard rating in our Leaderboard API.
+A user who does not have a sufficient number of trips cannot see the Leaderboard data.
+Use placeholders for new users with an offer to make a trip, who just signed up.